svix/terraform-provider-svix/environment_settings.md

 you know [via webhook](https://docs.svix.com/incoming-webhooks).
 Read more about it [in the docs](https://docs.svix.com/retries#disabling-failing-endpoints).
 - `display_name` (String) The name of your company or service.
 Visible to users in the App Portal and the [Event Catalog](https://docs.svix.com/event-types#publishing-your-event-catalog).
+- `enable_advanced_endpoint_types` (Boolean) <strong>Requires Pro or Enterprise plan</strong>, Allows users to configure Polling Endpoints and FIFO endpoints to get messages.
+Read more about them in the [docs](https://docs.svix.com/advanced-endpoints/intro).
 - `enable_channels` (Boolean) Controls whether or not your users can configure
 <strong>channels</strong> from the Consumer App Portal.
 - `enable_endpoint_mtls_config` (Boolean) <strong>Requires Enterprise plan</strong>, Allows users to configure mutual TLS (mTLS) for their endpoints.